alexmhunt/cartograbirdportfolio/README.md

 # Mr. Wiki, I don't feel so good...
 My initial intent was to implement all of my functionality in C++.
 However, in an unfortunate turn of events, the Unreal C++ Wiki was deleted at the start of the project, leaving sparse online resources for C++ at best.
 Though I did not abandon C++ entirely, I ended up coding camera movement functionality and some flight movement using Blueprints.
 Looking back, I believe it was beneficial that I got experience in both scripting languages.
-Sometimes, for exercise, I wrote the same code functionality in both.
-Seeing Blueprints' flowchart-like visuals helped me better understand how my code worked.
+They both have their uses: C++ for its performance and greater level of control, and Blueprints for its speedy compile time, visual nature, and user interface functionality.